kunaal-gupta/MagicCardExplorer/DESIGN_EXPLANATION.md

 - CategoryDropdown Function: This function renders a list of available categories on the webpage.

+Used Axios at client side for data exchange

 ## Running Client side
 ```
 cd client